 CS 160.
 Exploring Computer Science.
 4 Credits.

 Explores the field of computer science.
 Provides an overview of computer architecture, software development engineering, data organization, problem-solving strategies, ethics, and theory of computation.
 Explores career options and develops rudimentary software development skills.
 Recommended: Computer Literacy (such as completion of CIS 120); MTH 65 and RD 115.
 Audit available.
-This course fulfills the following GE requirements: Science, Math, Computer Science/AAOT, Science, Math, Computer Science/AS, Science, Math, Computer Science/AAS, Science, Math, Computer Science/AGS.
+This course fulfills the following GE requirements: Science, Math, Computer Science/AS, Science, Math, Computer Science/AAOT, Science, Math, Computer Science/AAS, Science, Math, Computer Science/AGS.

 CS 161.
 Computer Science I. 4 Credits.